skippycrow/T3_CS2450_001/readme.txt

     - Open the project in thonny and run it
     - Double click on "Controller.py" (Windows only - May take some configuration)
     - terminal command: python path/to/Controller.py

+Please refer to the user manual for more usage information